 - Occupational therapy

-Individual Therapy: Therapy is provided in a term on/term off basis.
-Individual therapy is completed in blocks of 6-8 sessions with the option to increased number of sessions for families from vulnerable backgrounds.
+Individual Therapy: Individual therapy is offered in blocks of 6-8 sessions with the option to increase the number of sessions for families from vulnerable backgrounds.
 This decision is based on clinician judgement.
 Sessions are up to 45 minutes long and are available to families on a weekly or fortnightly basis.
 This is determined by discussion with the family and availability.
+Teletherapy services are also available at the family’s request.

 Parent Information Talks and Group Therapy: Parent Information Talks and Group Therapy occur to complement individual therapy or be in place of individual therapy in accordance with criteria for service.
 They have been designed to streamline children into service pathways in a manner that reduces planning time required by clinicians and increases the timeliness of service.